surlykke/WindowArranger/README.md

 ```
 eDP-1: T['title=VPN' V['title=Work' 'title=Log']]
 eDP-1: H['title=DbVisualizer' 'app_id=firefox']
-DP-1:  H['instance=chromium' title=IntelliJ] V['instance: slack' 'title: "^Microsoft Teams"']]
+DP-1:  H['instance=chromium' title=IntelliJ V['instance: slack' 'title: "^Microsoft Teams"']]
 ```

 would create 3 workspaces: 1 and 2 placed on eDP-1 and 3 placed on DP-1.

+Workspace 1 has a tabbed container, with a window titled 'VPN' and then a v-split container with a window titled 'Work' and a window titled 'Log'

+Workspace 2 is horizontally split containing a window titled 'DbVisualizer' and a window with app_id 'firefox'.

+Workspace 3 is horizontally split with first a window with instance 'chromium' (an X window), then a window titled 'IntelliJ' and then a v-split container with first slack, then microsoft teams.

 ### Usage